If you have not yet signed up for the NASM CNC certification, receive a big discount here.

 Digestion and Absorption

 Most dietary fats are eaten and then stored as triglycerides.
-These fats need to be broken down into component parts by digestion, transported with the blood, and then delivered to the cells in need.
+These fats must be broken down into component parts by digestion, transported with the blood, and then delivered to the needy cells.

 The mouth and the stomach

 This is always the first step for any macronutrient.
-We must take the nutrient in through the mouth and we chew and add some phospholipids to function as an emulsifier.
-The enzyme lingual lipase will break down the triglycerides, thus a separation of the fat from the water soluble parts in food.
-Swallowing the fat move it to the stomach and here the gastric acids break down the fats.
-The stomach contracts and churns, thus spreading the fats prior to entering the small intestine.
+We must take the nutrient in through the mouth, chew, and add some phospholipids to function as emulsifiers.
+The lingual enzyme lipase will break down the triglycerides, thus separating the fat from the water soluble parts in food.
+Swallowing the fat moves it to the stomach, and the gastric acids break down the fats.
+The stomach contracts and churns, thus spreading the fats before entering the small intestine.

 Small Intestine